 3. Set Meaningful Goals & Pair Them With an Action Plan

 Meaningful goals help you live with intention.
 Even more powerful, pair meaningful goals with specific actions.1,3,8,13 Consider your deepest values when setting your goals.
 What do you want more of in your life?
 What creates a sense of meaning and purpose?
 What makes you feel energized and alive?
-Then, decide what small steps you can take to move you toward a goal.
+Then, decide what small steps to take toward a goal.

 4. Make Small Changes

-Positive action certainly beats self-defeating action, but remember that habits are most effectively changed in small steps.3,4,14 Think in terms of making incremental change.
-Replace one thought or behavior every day and give yourself time to make that change a habit.
+Positive action beats self-defeating action, but remember that habits are most effectively changed in small steps.3,4,14 Think in terms of making incremental change.
+Replace one thought or behavior daily and give yourself time to change a habit.

 5. Befriend Yourself

-The inner critic is a primary factor underlying self-sabotage; therefore, replacing automatic, self-critical thoughts with more nurturing ones is a crucial step in stopping self-sabotage.3,7,15 Develop a gentle, accepting attitude toward yourself by acknowledging your emotions and accepting past mistakes as part of the human experience.
+The inner critic is a primary factor underlying self-sabotage.
+Therefore, replacing automatic, self-critical thoughts with more nurturing ones is crucial in stopping self-sabotage.3,7,15 Develop a gentle, accepting attitude toward yourself by acknowledging your emotions and past mistakes as part of the human experience.

 6. Know & Embrace Your Strengths

 Everyone has character strengths that can help them thrive once identified, acknowledged, and embraced.
-Reflect on your strengths, identifying not just things you do well but attitudes you hold dear and positive emotions you experience.
+Reflect on your strengths, identifying things you do well, attitudes you hold dear, and positive emotions you experience.
 When do you feel your best?
-Knowing your strengths and finding ways to use these strengths—at least one every day can help you develop self-love.16
+Knowing your strengths and finding ways to use these strengths—at least once every day can help you develop self-love.16

 7. Practice Mindfulness

 Mindfulness is a way of life that involves being fully present and grounded in each moment.
-It helps you separate the past from the present as well as thoughts from reality.7 This, in turn, helps you choose how to respond to a problematic situation or person.
+It helps you separate the past from the present and thoughts from reality.7 This, in turn, helps you choose how to respond to a problematic situation or person.

 8. Work With a Mental Health Therapist

 A therapist can gently guide you toward a deeper self-understanding.
-They also provide tips and strategies for facing down self-sabotaging thoughts and finding ways to booster your emotional self care.
+They also provide tips and strategies for facing down self-sabotaging thoughts and finding ways to boost your emotional self-care.
 Find a therapist you feel comfortable with, and begin the process of transforming your life.

 Types of therapy for self-sabotage are: